On an example I will use several switches, DES-3200-10, DES-3200-26, DES-3200-28, DES-3200-28F, with different firmware.

-First of all, download the new firmware from the official website of D-Link:
+First of all, download the new firmware from official sources D-Link:

 How to start a tftp server can be read in these articles: